c-kick/easy-docker-container-updater/README.md

 node container-update.js plex
 ```

-Updates the `plex` container, if there is an update available for the image it was created with.
+Updates the `plex` container, if there is an update available for the image configured for it.

 In more detail, it will:
 - Check if a container entry named `plex` exists inside the `containers` object in `container-config.js`,
 - Check if a container config path for `plex` exists inside the `configBasePath` path, and if not; create it,
-- Download the `plexinc/pms-docker:plexpass` image,
+- Download the (let's assume this is the configured image) `plexinc/pms-docker:plexpass` image,
 - Check if the image is up-to-date or has been updated, and if it is;
 	- Check if a container named `plex` exists in Docker, and if it does; stop and delete the old container,
 	- (Re)create a `plex` container based on the config defined for `plex` inside the `containers` object in `container-config.js`,